benkohav/groupProject/README.md

 4. Voila!
 Our website is viewable, happy tech library searching!

-Link to the deployed application, if applicable
+Link to the deployed application, if applicable:
 *We are working on deploying our application and will link it here as soon as project is deployed.*